yadavallianusha/MYDAILYWORK/README.md

-# MYDAILYWORK – Python Internship Tasks
+# MYDAILYWORK – Python Internship Tasks NENU

 This repository contains Python tasks completed as part of the MyDailyWork Internship Program (Day 17 of 30).